 Web analysis specialists generally work through agencies representing multiple clients, so expect to handle more than one website, depending on the agency's size and workflow.

 National Average Salary for Web Analytics Specialist: $62,464

 Enterprise software sales can be a highly lucrative field for the right person.
 As with any sales job, exceptional performance is generally rewarded with commissions and bonuses, putting top performers at some of the largest global companies in the $400,000 per year range.

 Software-as-a-service sales, more typically known as 'SaaS sales' functions primarily as business-to-business (B2B) service.

 However, as is the case in so many sales roles, high reward comes with high risk.
 Quotas, high-pressure-high-stakes negotiations, and extensive travel often take a toll on family life, so knowing what you're getting into at the outset is important.

 National Average Salary for Enterprise Software Sales: $72,325

-For some types of tech support jobs, you need a degree, especially if the support you are giving is highly technical.
-For others, you do not.
+Some types of tech support jobs require a degree if the type of support you are giving is highly technical; for others, a degree is no issue.

-There’s a lot of flexibility in this field; sometimes you can even work from home.
-As long as you’re able to engage with the customer and help them with their technology problems, it doesn’t always matter whether you’re in a cubicle or on your couch.
+Perhaps the greatest benefit to many in this field is the flexibility.
+Many tech support companies allow for flex scheduling, working from home or some hybrid.
+As long as you’re able to engage with customers and help them with their technology problems, it doesn’t always matter whether you’re in a cubicle or on your sofa.

 National Average Salary for Tech Support Specialists: $40,335